tigerfarm/arduino/README.md

 --------------------------------------------------------------------------------
 ## Build next

+#### Programmable Clock project

-+ Programmable clock module: DS3231 clock with enhancements.
++ Programmable clock components: DS3231 clock, 2 2x7-segment digit displays, and 2 Nano boards,
+    Nano with a USB micro cable for power, and full sized breadboard.
-1) Set time and date using infrared remote control and receiver.
++ Set time and date using infrared remote control and receiver.
+Works with LCD 1602.
++ Need a program update for the new 2 2x7-segment digit display.
+This approach would also work with a TM1637 display.
++ Use TM1637, instead using 2 2x7-segment digit display with and extra Nano board to display the hours.
-2) Alarms.
++ Alarms.

+#### Other projects

 + MP3 player for the new Douk Audio amp.
 + Update pong: align the boarders, and add cables for paddles for playing.
-+ Timer to turn electrical lights on and off, using a 120v control relay.
++ Timer to turn an electrical light on and off using a 120v control relay.
-    Requires: Nano with a USB micro cable for power, breadboard, Programmable clock module.
-+ I2C communications between Nano boards.
+    This project will use the Programmable Clock to control the 120v control relay.
 + Test BME280 weather device: Temperature, Humidity and Pressure.
 + Weather module: Temperature, Humidity and Pressure.
     Requires: Nano with USB micro cable, breadboard, LCD, BME280